Recent Changes to the Family Law Act

 · The court taking into account the non-compliance in determine orders for the property settlement.

 Other changes to the Act include codification of previous case law, and clarify the process the court must follow when determining a property settlement.
-The Act will now include that the court must consider whether it is just and equitable to make any order adjusting the parties’ property interests, and the court will only make an adjustment of the parties interests in property where they are satisfied that it is just and equitable to do so.
-This principle, confirmed in the case of Stanford v Stanford [2012] FamCAFC 1, is already considered by the court in the decision-making process for property settlement matters.
+The court must now consider whether it is just and equitable to make any order adjusting the parties’ property interests, and the court will only make an adjustment of the parties interests in property where they are satisfied that it is just and equitable to do so.
+This principle, confirmed in the case of Stanford v Stanford [2012] FamCAFC 1, was previously already considered by the court in the decision-making process for property settlement matters, but is now enshrined in legislation.

-The pathway the court must use when deciding property matters will likely remain similar to the already commonly applied pathway, but all steps in the process will now be codified.
+The pathway the court must use when deciding property matters remains similar to the already commonly applied pathway, but all steps in the process have now been codified.
 The court uses the following steps in the decision making process:

 • Identify the parties’ legal and equitable rights and interest in any property;